mhoelzer/backend-benchmarking-activity/README.md

 ```console
 foo@bar:~ $ python2 -m timeit "from sort import merge_sort as sort, random_seq; print sort(random_seq)"
 ```
-Special Note when running your timing profile on the **bubble_sort** algorithm:  Don't give up!
-Your computer is not stalled in an infinite loop.
-Waaaaaiiiiiitttttt for it ....

 ## cProfile
 You can measure the performance of all algorithms by using the cProfile module